SyedAmmarSohail/EkarApp/README.md

 Used layer-based clean architecture in which include data, domain and presentation layer.

-- **Data layer -** Manages application data eg. retrieve data from the network, manage local data cache
+- **Data layer -** Manages application data eg. retrieve data from the network

 - **Domain layer -** Contains business logic with separate usecases